 The Company's access to capital markets and financing costs may depend on the credit ratings of the Company when it is accessing the capital markets.
 Effective July 24, 2018, the Company's S&P corporate credit rating was upgraded to 'B+' from 'B'.
 S&P's issue-level rating of the 7.75% Notes was lowered to 'B-' from 'B' to reflect the completion of the Spectrum Merger.
-Previously, S&P downgraded the ratings on Spectrum's corporate credit and senior unsecured debt from 'BB-' to 'B+' and senior secured debt ratings from 'BB+' to 'BB'; with a continued stable outlook.
-None of the Company's current borrowings are subject to default or acceleration as a result of a downgrading of credit ratings, although a downgrade of the Company's credit ratings could increase fees and interest charges on future borrowings.
+Previously, S&P downgraded the ratings on Spectrum's corporate credit and senior unsecured debt from 'BB-' to 'B+' and senior secured debt ratings from 'BB+' to 'BB+' to 'B+' and senior secured debt ratings form 'BB+' to 'BB'; with a continued stable outlook.
+None of the Company's current borrowings are subject to default or acceleration as a result of a downgrade of the Company's could increase fees and interest charges on future borrowings.
 The Company anticipates that it may use funds received for its divestitures to support the paydown and restructuring of debt.